jkzhang7/jkzhang7.github.io/_pages/hobbies.md

 I am a huge soccer fan, have played soccer for almost 10 years, at high school team and college team.
 My favorite postion is right back and winger.

+The photo of my last soccer game at SJTU is shown below.

 ![Last soccer game at SJTU](https://raw.githubusercontent.com/jkzhang7/jkzhang7.github.io/master/images/soccer.jpg)